pkumod/gStore/docs/INSTALL.md

+> gstore version: 1.0
+>
+> Last modification date: 2022-12-31
+>
+> Modified by: JianWang
+>
+> Modification description:

-You are advised to read init.conf file, and modify it as you wish. (this file will configure the basic options of gStore system)
+You are advised to read init.conf and conf.init files, and modify it as you wish. (this file will configure the basic options of gStore system)

 gStore is a green software, and you just need to compile it with three commands.
 Please run